Bobby Witt Jr. Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- Blue Jays pitchers combined to give up 180 total home runs at a rate of 1.1 per game (20th in the league).
+- Blue Jays pitchers combined to surrender 180 total home runs at a clip of 1.1 per game (20th in baseball).

-- Kikuchi will take the mound to start for the Blue Jays, his first of the season.
+- Manoah (0-0) gets the start for the Blue Jays, his second of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 31-year-old left-hander, came out of the bullpen and went 1 2/3 scoreless innings against the Baltimore Orioles.
+- The righty last appeared on Thursday against the St. Louis Cardinals, when he went 3 1/3 innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.